ahearnm7/BITS-Group5/README.md

 ## <span style="color:#0a95ff">Project Motivation</span>

 We have found as a group that all the data surrounding covid can become overwhelming and it is difficult to find the information you need to make informed decisions about your exposure risks.
-The pace of hotspot notifications can mean essential information gets lost in the noise.
+The pace of hotspot notifications can mean essential information gets lost in the noise. tester test tester test tetst tester